MrPratik07/Hotel-App/server/readme.txt

-This is the Hotel Project developed using Java Spring Boot (Backend) and ReactJs (Frontend)
+This is the Hotel Project developed using Java Spring Boot (Backend)